 Insomnia and Pregnancy

 I’ve already told you that insomnia during pregnancy is quite a common phenomenon, but let me put it in numbers.
-According to the research, about 78% of pregnant women experience difficulty falling asleep or very low-quality sleep.
+According to the research, about 78% of pregnant women experience difficulty falling asleep or very low-quality rest.
 It may be caused by the discomfort due to the size of your abdomen, the need to go to the bathroom frequently, back pain, hormonal changes, anxiety, and many other reasons.

 So, even if there are certain risks that the majority of pregnant women are aware of, it can still be very difficult to deal with these problems.
 One of the ways to fight it is to use natural supplements, such as melatonin.
 But the question is, can you take melatonin while pregnant?